 “What did you learn?”

-This very same girl had also expressed to me that she is unsure of which religion to choose.
-My husband and I have always been opened to various forms of religion, and we have taught our daughters to do the same.
-Acceptance of other’s religion is highly important to our family.
-It is a form of discrimination if we judge others for what we believe, and therefore we do not judge people based on their belief system.
-So far, the girls have learned about the Mormon, Catholic, Methodist and Baptist churches.
+This very same girl had also told me that she was unsure which religion to choose.
+My husband and I have always been open to various forms of religion, and we have taught our daughters to do the same.
+Acceptance of others’ beliefs is highly important to our family.
+It is a form of discrimination if we judge others for what we believe.
+Therefore we do not judge people based on their belief systems.
+So far, the girls have learned about the Mormon, Catholic, Methodist, and Baptist churches.

 Now that they are of the age to understand the more complex religions out in the world, my husband and I have started with Buddhism.
-We thought that our quest to teach the girls this form of religion will help them with lessons of compassion and respect to other living beings along this journey that we call life.
-Richard found a book called How to Be Compassionate by His Holiness the Dalai Lama.
+We thought our quest to teach the girls this form of religion would help them with some valuable life lessons.
+Such as lessons of compassion and respect for other living beings along this journey that we call life.
+Richard found a book called How to Be Compassionate by His Holiness, the Dalai Lama.
 It was just what we were looking for to start our four months of lessons in Buddhism.

 Last week, our family sat down to watch Seven Years in Tibet.
-It gave our girls a greater understanding of the Buddhist way prior to our lesson plans.
+It gave our girls a greater understanding of the Buddhist way before our lesson plans.
 We explained the way of the Buddha.
-They asked questions and we answered which left our study sessions free to focus on certain issues without spending too much time on the history.
+They asked questions, and we answered, which left our study sessions free to focus on specific issues without spending too much time on the history.

 We have a Sangha that meets regularly at our local art studio.
 However, children can tend to be restless and disturb the group’s meditations.
-They are allowed to join only if they can maintain a sense of calm and quietness for a couple of hours.
-Therefore, we have planed to increase the meditation time so that the girls will be able to experience the Sangha at the end of our studies.
-We have worked on brief five minute sessions with them for a while, and now we decided that a full 10 minute session was a great starting point.
-With each session we will increase the meditation time to include a walking meditation.
-When they are able to be still and quiet for long periods of time we will be able to attend a Sangha meeting.
-At which time, we will take them to a Half Day of Mindfulness where they will meet others, experience a Sangha meditation, learn about mindful eating during the potluck afterwards, and eventually decide for themselves if this is the path that is right for them.
+They are allowed to join if they can maintain a sense of calm and quietness for a couple of hours.
+Therefore, we planned to increase the meditation time so that the girls could experience the Sangha at the end of our studies.
+We have worked on brief five-minute sessions with them for a while, and now we decided that an entire 10-minute session was a great starting point.
+With each session, we increased the meditation time to include a walking meditation.
+Then, we can attend a Sangha meeting when they can be still and quiet for long periods.
+At which time, we will take them to a Half Day of Mindfulness.
+There, they will meet others, experience a Sangha meditation, learn about mindful eating during the potluck afterward, and eventually decide if this path is right for them.

 On Sunday morning, we prepared the altar with Buddha and explained the four elements as we placed them on the altar.
 Then, we got comfortable with our pillows and blankets for the meditation.
-We informed the girls of what our plan was for that day’s session, and we showed them the forms of respect we use during our Dharma discussions.
-Richard rang his bell and we began our 10 minutes of meditation.
+Next, we informed the girls of our plan for that day’s session and showed them the forms of respect we used during our Dharma discussions.
+Finally, Richard rang his bell, and we began our 10 minutes of meditation.

-After our meditation, Richard rang his bell and we read The Five Mindfulness Trainings.
-Then, we opened with our Dharma discussion, using the time to read from How to Be Compassionate, and opened the floor for questions and answers on the lesson we just learned – including anything else we wanted to discuss.
-After we finished, I had to point out to our youngest her lack of respect by slacking off and not bowing with hands in prayer position during Dharma discussion.
-I hated to do that, but it was valuable lesson that she needed to learn.
-In turn, she informed me that she struggled with unpleasant thoughts during her meditation.
-In which, I told her to recognize the thoughts and release them from her mind; explaining that meditation was therapeutic for those seeking refuge from their thoughts.
+After our meditation, Richard rang his bell, and we read The Five Mindfulness Trainings.
+Then, we opened our Dharma discussion, using the time to read from How to Be Compassionate.
+Then, we encouraged questions and answers on the lesson we just learned – including anything else we wanted to discuss.
+After we finished, I had to point out to our youngest her lack of respect by slacking off and not bowing with her hands in a prayer position during the Dharma discussion.
+I hated to do that, but it was a valuable lesson that she needed to learn.
+Then, she informed me that she struggled with unpleasant thoughts during her meditation.
+I told her to recognize the thoughts and release them from her mind, explaining that meditation was therapeutic for those seeking refuge from their thoughts.
 I even suggested using a mantra with prayer beads to get beyond those bad thoughts.

-It was a very simple session that did not last more than an hour, but I felt positive with the outcome.
+It was a very simple session that lasted less than an hour, but I felt optimistic about the outcome.
 As far as the lesson was concerned, it wasn’t much.
 I just read the forward of the book and asked a few questions to test their attention skills.
-They felt uncomfortable, because they could not answer the questions.
+They felt uncomfortable because they could not answer the questions.
 But, they learned the importance of paying attention in the future, and would you know it?
 They remained quiet and still during the entire ritual!